 A source of inspiration

-Not only is Malta set to become the only country in the world that is legislating in support of the sector, it is also expected that their legal framework will inspire and influence other countries to follow suit.
+Not only is Malta set to become the only country in the world that is legislating in support of the sector, but it is also expected that their legal framework will inspire and influence other countries to follow suit.
 Like Malta did with iGaming- instead of outlawing and forbidding such business activities, they seized the opportunity to regulate and encourage the industry and were able to reap substantial rewards as a result.
 Subsequently, the iGaming industry now contributed 2% of the annual GDP and it is expected that cryptocurrency will follow in its rather large footsteps.

 Not only does Malta offer regulatory surety when it comes to crypto and related industries, but it also offers a welcoming business environment complete with fiscal incentives, over 70 double taxation treaties, and a highly educated, digitally savvy, multi-lingual pool of talent.
 Asides from the 3000+ hours of sunshine it benefits from every year, it offers an unparalleled quality of life, extensive networking opportunities and it’s become an extremely attractive jurisdiction for start-ups and established businesses.